SoerenMoeller/automaton-maker/README.md

 - Labels on nodes
 - Multiple lines on edge labels
 - Text offset on self edges
-- Select elements after creation
-- Add delete button on select

 ## Bugs
-- Deleting nodes leaves the edges
-- No edge offset drawn on load
 - Arrow offset
 - Start arrow not selectable